Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 We provide rehabilitation for Mount Sinai patients recovering from injury, surgery or illness.

-The rehabilitation team at Mount Sinai is group of highly trained professionals who work with patients to restore and improve their abilities after surgery, medical treatment or over the course of an illness.
+The Rehabilitation team at Mount Sinai is group of highly trained professionals who work closely with patients.
+They help to restore and improve physical and mental abilities after surgery, medical treatment or over the course of an illness.

 Rehabilitation professionals focus on improving patients’ independence, mobility, function, speech and day-to-day activities.
 Our team provides care and therapy that is designed to meet your unique needs and goals.